 That’s when I started thinking fu-uck! and I’m afraid that thought didn’t really leave me all day.
 I knew my pace was slow by the people around me: None of the runners looked like young skinny blonde Wits students, nor like Russians – and if they did look African they looked larger and rounder than me.
 Also the few spectators about were saying Move Along! in a rather critical, nagging tone of voice, I thought.
 No ‘Well Dones!’
 No ‘You’re looking goods!’

 En route I caught up with a few long-lost friends: Jacques-Herman du Plessis from Harrismith days; Rheinie Fritsch from army days.
 Also Aitch and 5yr-old Jessie and 1yr-old Tommy met me in Botha’s Hill for a family reunion.
-They were all a bit cool though, after a while chatting to them they all said “Haven’t you got something to do today?” and sent me on my way.
+They were all a bit cool though, a bit offish: after a while chatting to them they all said “Haven’t you got something to do today?” and sent me on my way.

 So I shuffled and I shuffled and then my spirits rose at a sudden thought!
 I started to think maybe there had been a collective coming to their senses, as there were no other runners around nor any spectators.
 Maybe I had got the wrong day?
 Or maybe everyone had just gone home to a hot bath and a cold beer?